Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 ### dnswasher

-Since 2006, PowerDNS have included a de-identification tool [@dnswasher] with their PowerDNS product.
+Since 2006, PowerDNS have included a de-identification tool dnswasher [@PowerDNS-dnswasher] with their PowerDNS product.
 This is a PCAP filter that performs a one-to-one mapping of end user IP addresses with an anonymized address.
 A table of user IP addresses and their de-identified counterparts is kept; the first IPv4 user addresses is translated to 0.0.0.1, the second to 0.0.0.2 and so on.
 The de-identified address therefore depends on the order that addresses arrive in the input, and running over a large amount of data the address translation tables can grow to a significant size.

 Anonymization: Format-preserving, Enumeration.